Kinesiology, MA Alumni Profiles

 Photo of Christopher Sims

-Christopher Sims MA ’80, former manufacturer’s representative and senior business manager for Spalding Sports Worldwide, has worn many different hats.
-Now retired, Sims was previously a coach and athletic director for Saint Joseph, Alameda, and Campolindo high schools while becoming a professional baseball associate scout for the Montreal Expos and Colorado Rockies.
+Christopher Sims, former manufacturer’s representative and senior business manager for Spalding Sports Worldwide, has worn many different hats.
+Now retired, Sims was previously a coach and athletic director for Saint Joseph, Alameda, and Campolindo High School while becoming a professional baseball associate scout for the Montreal Expos and Colorado Rockies.
 Sims was also part owner and sales representative for a privately owned sporting goods company.
-A member of the graduate kinesiology program’s first class, Sims chose the program to become a teacher and coach.
+A member of the Graduate Kinesiology program’s first class, Sims chose the program to become a teacher and coach.
 To this day, Sims refers to Saint Mary’s College as family.
 His advice?
 Learn from your experiences and always maintain relationships.
 Sims says “Change will occur.
 Embrace it, and sometimes it may not seem palatable but unless you are the boss, stay the course.”

 School and Department Information